tsparticles/tsparticles/bundles/confetti/README.md

 - `startVelocity` _Number (default: 45)_: How fast the confetti will start going, in pixels.
 - `decay` _Number (default: 0.9)_: How quickly the confetti will lose speed.
 Keep this number between 0 and 1, otherwise the confetti will gain speed.
 Better yet, just never change it.
+- `flat` _Boolean (default: false)_: Optionally turns off the tilt and wobble that three dimensional confetti would have in the real world.
+Yeah, they look a little sad, but y'all asked for them, so don't blame me.
 - `gravity` _Number (default: 1)_: How quickly the particles are pulled down: 1 is full gravity, 0.5 is half gravity, etc., but there are no limits.
 You can even make particles go up if you'd like.
 - `drift` _Number (default: 0)_: How much to the side the confetti will drift.
 The default is 0, meaning that they will